mattermost/mattermost-mobile/README.md

 ### Testing

-The apps are currently under development with a [beta release on March 29, 2017](https://github.com/mattermost/mattermost-mobile/blob/master/CHANGELOG.md#beta-release).
-We cut a new build every Monday, so people can test it out and see what's new.
+The apps are currently in beta [(released on March 29, 2017)](https://github.com/mattermost/mattermost-mobile/blob/master/CHANGELOG.md#beta-release).
+We cut new builds regularly, so people can test it out and see what's new.

 If you would like to help with testing the apps, you can: